puppetlabs/bolt/documentation/applying_manifest_blocks.md

 [Puppet Forge](https://forge.puppet.com/)

+## Using manifest blocks

+Manifest blocks require facts to compile.
+If your plan includes a manifest block, use the `apply_prep` function in your plan before your manifest block.
+The `apply_prep` function installs the packages necessary to run the Bolt `apply` command and gathers facts by running [facter](https://puppet.com/docs/facter/latest/), making the facts available to the manifest block.
+The `apply_prep` function also identifies the targets that do not have Puppet agents and runs the `puppet_agent::install` task (from the [puppet_agent module](https://forge.puppet.com/puppetlabs/puppet_agent)).

 ## How manifest blocks are applied

-When you run a plan that contains a manifest block, the `apply_prep` function installs the packages necessary to run the Bolt `apply` command.

-The `apply_prep` function identifies the targets that do not have Puppet agents and runs the `puppet_agent::install` task (from the [puppet_agent module](https://forge.puppet.com/puppetlabs/puppet_agent)).
-It also copies over custom facts from the Bolt modulepath and runs [facter](https://puppet.com/docs/facter/latest/) on the targets.

-Behind the scenes, Bolt compiles the code in your manifest block (the code wrapped in curly braces that follows the `apply` function) into a catalog.
-Code is compiled in the following order:
+Bolt compiles the code in your manifest block (the code wrapped in curly braces that follows the `apply` function) into a catalog.
+Bolt compiles code in the following order:
 -   Facts gathered from the targets or set in your inventory.
 -   Local variables in the plan, such as `$site_content`.
 -   [`Vars`](inventory_file_v2.md#title-1541705359297) set in your inventory.